Pre-Support Diagnostic Checklist

 # Collect CRDs

-kubectl get vpc,vpcattachment,vpcpeering -A -o yaml > ${OUTDIR}/crds-vpc.yaml
+kubectl get vpc,vpcattachment,vpcpeering -o yaml > ${OUTDIR}/crds-vpc.yaml

-kubectl get switches,servers,connections -n fab -o yaml > ${OUTDIR}/crds-wiring.yaml
+kubectl get switches,servers,connections -o yaml > ${OUTDIR}/crds-wiring.yaml

-kubectl get agents -n fab -o yaml > ${OUTDIR}/crds-agents.yaml
+kubectl get agents -o yaml > ${OUTDIR}/crds-agents.yaml

 kubectl get events --all-namespaces --sort-by='.lastTimestamp' > ${OUTDIR}/events.log

-kubectl logs -n fab deployment/fabric-controller-manager --tail=2000 > ${OUTDIR}/controller.log
+kubectl logs -n fab deployment/fabric-ctrl --tail=2000 > ${OUTDIR}/controller.log

-kubectl logs -n fab deployment/fabric-controller-manager --previous > ${OUTDIR}/controller-previous.log 2>/dev/null || echo "No previous logs" > ${OUTDIR}/controller-previous.log
+kubectl logs -n fab deployment/fabric-ctrl --previous > ${OUTDIR}/controller-previous.log 2>/dev/null || echo "No previous logs" > ${OUTDIR}/controller-previous.log

 # Collect status and versions